Gilligan’s Island Transcript

 EXT.
 HUT CLEARING - DAY

-Gilligan writes a note to the other Castaways with a pencil and paper on a makeshift writing table made from a tree stump.
+Gilligan writes a note to the other castaways with a pencil and paper on a makeshift writing table made from a tree stump.
 He reads back what he wrote.

 GILLIGAN

-"Dear folks, every time I try to do something right, everything goes wrong.
+"Dear folks, Every time I try to do something right, everything goes wrong.
 Maybe everybody would be better off without me."

 Gilligan finishes off the note and narrates while he writes.